stephane-caron/valmix/README.md

 pip install valmix
 ```

-## Usage

-...

 ## See also

-Software:
+Related software:

-- [Textual](https://textual.textualize.io/): Rapid Application Development framework for Python, used to build this tool.
+- [Textual](https://textual.textualize.io/): terminal user interface (TUI) framework for Python, used to build this tool.